percona/everest-doc/docs/administer/rbac.md

 **resource-name**: Refers to a specific instance of the given resource-type.
 The argument should be prefixed with the namespace in which the resource is present.
 For example, `my-namespace/my-cluster-1`, `my-namespace-2/my-backup-1`, etc. You may also use a wildcard, such as `*`, `*/*`, or `my-namespace/*`

+!!! info "Important"
+    If you have permission for specific namespaces or resources, you can perform read, update, create, or delete actions **only** on those resources or **only** within those namespaces.
+However, if you have permission for **all** the resources or namespaces, you can carry out these actions across all the resources and namespaces.

 ### Admin policy

 Check out the policy for an **Admin** role: